Codrineye/Codrineye-s-TPT2-Compendium/Desmos Graphs/Perfect Tower lib.md

 D_{gameScreen} is a point that lets you change C_{width} and C_{height} without needing to find the slider.
 It'll make more sense if you look at the graph.

-D_{resolutionFactor} is the factor between your curent game window resolution and the maximum resolution.
+D_{resolutionFactor} is the factor between your current game window resolution and the maximum resolution.

 C_{mousePosition} is your game mouse.